Mirza Nurul Huda: Later life

-Personal life and death
+Family, death and legacy

 Nurul Huda was married to Kulsum Huda, a daughter of Speaker of Pakistan's National Assembly Maulvi Tamizuddin Khan.
 Kulsum was one of the founders and vice chancellors of Central Women's University.
 Their daughter Simeen Mahmud (d.
 2018) was a demographer at the Bangladesh Institute of Development Studies.
 Simeen was married to the economist Wahiduddin Mahmud.
-Their eldest son Mirza Najmul Huda is an economist.
+Nurul's eldest son Mirza Najmul Huda is an economist.
 Another daughter is Zareen Huda Ahmed.